Visanduma/nova-settings/Readme.md

  }
 ```

-customizing uriKey. ```uriKey``` is used when saving/retrieving the settings
+Customizing uriKey. `uriKey` is used when saving/retrieving the settings

 ```php
  public function uriKey(): string

  {
     return 'user-contacts';
  }
 ```

-### User settings vs Global settings
+### 💠 User settings vs Global settings

 There are two type of settings. **User settings** & **Global Settings**.
-User settings is always bind to an entity (Generally for User Model) while global settings does not bind to any entity
+User settings is always bound to an entity (Generally for User Model) while global settings are not bound to any entity

-you can easily configure the settings type with ```global``` property in settings class
+You can easily configure the settings type with `global` property in the settings class

 ```php
     protected bool $global = false;
 ```

-### Retrieving the settings
+### 💠 Retrieving the settings

-retrieve user settings

 ```php
 use Visanduma\NovaSettings\NovaSettings;

 // getting single value NovaSettings::get('contact.name', 'default value');

 nova_settings('contact.name','default value');

 // getting whole settings array NovaSettings::get('contact');

 nova_settings('contact');

 // getting global settings NovaSettings::global('system.email');

 NovaSettings::global('system');

 nova_settings_global('system.phone'),
 ```

-### Transforming inputs
+### 💠 Transforming inputs

-If you need to customize user submitted form data, override following method in settings class. this method will receive form data array as it's argument
+If you need to customize user-submitted form data, override the following method in the settings class.
+This method will receive form data array as its argument

 ```php
 protected function transformInputs(array $inputs): array

 {
     // do your modifications